PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: PlatoLTL

 \subsection{Training a Generalist Policy}

-Inspired by the approach of \citet{jackermeier_deepltl_2025}, we train the policy end-to-end via goal-conditioned RL \cite{liu_goal-conditioned_2022} using a generic training curriculum of increasingly challenging reach-avoid sequences, starting with one-step reach tasks and increasing to multi-step reach-avoid and reach-stay tasks by the final curriculum stage.
+Following \citet{jackermeier_deepltl_2025}, we train the policy end-to-end via goal-conditioned RL \cite{liu_goal-conditioned_2022} using a generic training curriculum of increasingly challenging reach-avoid sequences, starting with one-step reach tasks and increasing to multi-step reach-avoid tasks by the final curriculum stage.